 The use of detention time in water treatment generally refers to the length of time it takes water or wastewater to fill a basin or clarifier.
 Detention time is also a measurement of the time that water spends in a sedimentation tank.
-This is also thought of as the average length of time water or a suspended particles remains in a tank.
+This is also thought of as the average length of time water or that of suspended particles remaining in a tank.